-The University of Pennsylvania was ranked number four in the nation among all universities in 2010, according to U.S. News & World Report.
+The University of Pennsylvania was ranked number eight in the nation among all universities in 2015, according to U.S. News & World Report.
 Although the Annenberg School for Communications is widely regarded for its graduate programs, the school also offers an undergraduate communications major.

 2. The University of Texas at Austin

-The University of Texas at Austin is well-recognized academically, ranking 47th among the best universities in the nation in 2010, according to U.S. News & World Report, and 25th among the best value public colleges in 2009, according to Kiplinger.
-The College of Communications has many departments, all of which offer undergraduate majors.
-Students can major in advertising, public relations, communication sciences, journalism or radio-television-film.
-Students also can choose a minor in another department or participate in one of the many interdisciplinary certificate programs offered by other UT Austin colleges.
+The University of Texas at Austin is well-recognized academically, ranking 53rd among the best universities in the nation in 2015, according to U.S. News & World Report, and 10th among the best value public colleges in 2012, according to Kiplinger.
+The College of Communications offers specialties in numerous areas related to communications, such as advertising and public relations, communication sciences, journalism or radio-television-film.
+Students can choose concentrations in corporate communication, human relations and political communication.